project-anuvaad/anuvaad/anuvaad-etl/anuvaad-extractor/document-processor/ocr/tesseract_ulca/README.md

 input : image
 ouput : [sentences]

-hindi and Tamil use custom weights : {mapping with language codes }
+Hindi and Tamil use custom weights

-detect and download
+detection of language and downloading tess-best weights if not already avilable

 tesseract --- two option over entire image, over co-ordinates

-Line level grouping
-generate response

-gunicorn -w 3 -b :5001 -t 100 wsgi:app